 Whitedy’s presence is a reminder that the University of Pennsylvania is simply a microcosm of larger society, albeit a a community that strives more than most others to stand for equity.
 Contrary to popular belief, the campus bubble does not shield everyone from our country’s continued legacy of structural inequity.
 While the ivory tower may afford one unmatched professional and scholarly opportunities, no academic institution, regardless of how elite or well-resourced it is, can separate itself entirely from the outside world.
 No one expects gay, HIV-positive Black people, like Whitedy, to be denizens of the Ivy League.
 But they are there, and they always have been.

-Araya Baker is an activist, educator, therapist, and writer.
-He earned an M.Phil.Ed. in Professional Counseling from the University of Pennsylvania and an Ed.M. in Psychology from Harvard University.
-You can follow Jeff Baker’s work at jeffbaker.org.
+Araya Baker is a counselor educator, suicidologist, and policy analyst.
+Baker holds a M.Phil.Ed. in Professional Counseling from the University of Pennsylvania Graduate School of Education and an Ed.M. in Human Development & Psychology from the Harvard Graduate School of Education.
+You can follow Baker’s work at arayabaker.com.